archive567/chart-unit/readme.md

 -   start with the unitSquare: 4 points, 1x1, origin in the center
 -   work out where the origin should be, given the scaling needed.
 -   turn the pointful shape into a Trail
--   close the Trail into a PNG-like loop
+-   close the Trail into a SVG-like loop
 -   turn the Trail into a QDiagram

 You can slide up and down the various diagrams abstraction levels